 Drop off and collection of children

 The school gates will be open at 8.30am to allow access into the playground.
-Cloakroom doors will open at 8.30 am for KS2, 8:35 for KS1 & Reception and 8:40 for Nursery to allow children to enter the building.
-The school gates will be locked shortly after these times..
+Cloakroom doors will open at 8.30 am for KS2, 8:35 for KS1 & Reception and 8:45 for Nursery to allow children to enter the building.

-To pick up children who attend Nursery for 15 hours, the Westerton Road gate is opened at 12.00 p.m.
-(11.55 a.m. from September 2019) to allow access to the playground.
-The Westerton Road gate opens at 12:15 for afternoon children to come into Nursery.
-It is locked at approximately 12:20pm
+To pick up children who attend Nursery for 15 hours, the Westerton Road gate is opened at 11:40 to allow access to the playground.
+This also allows children attending Wednesday PM sessions to arrive with the gates closing at 11:50am.

 Health and Safety